 The aim of this group of potters was to install a more artistic and expressive dimension in pottery, relieving the final object of its utilitarian purpose and giving new form and meaning to the discipline.
-Therefore their creations could not be categorised as mere ceramics and they were often referred to as Obuje-yaki (Ceramic Art Object).
+Therefore their creations could not be categorised as mere ceramics and they were often referred to as Objet-yaki (Ceramic Art Object).
 Suzuki took to creating organic and formalistic ceramics often entitling his works deizō (earthen figure) or deishō (clay image).
 Inspired by nature his sculptural works borrowed the forms of animals and natural phenomena.

 In 1960 Suzuki won a prize at the Japan Ceramic Society, Tokyo and in 1961 the Golden prize at the International Pottery Exhibition, Prague.
-Having achieved international success Suzuki became assistant professor of ceramics at the Osaka University of Arts in 1968 and in 1970 won the Golden prize at La Biennale Internationale de Céramique Contemporaine, Vallauris, France before receiving the Minister for Trade prize at the International Pottery Exhibition, Faenza the year after.
+Having achieved international success Suzuki became associate professor of ceramics at the Osaka University of Arts in 1968 and in 1970 won the Golden prize at La Biennale Internationale de Céramique Contemporaine, Vallauris, France before receiving the Minister for Trade prize at the International Pottery Exhibition, Faenza the year after.

 Following the premature death of Kazuo Yagi in 1979 he took over teaching ceramics at Kyoto City University of Arts and continued to do so until his retirement in 1999.
 That same year he held an exhibition at the National Museum of Modern Art, Tokyo and in 2013 twelve years after his death, the National Museum of Modern Art, Kyoto held a retrospective entitled Suzuki Osamu: Image in Clay, portraying Suzuki’s evolution and philosophy: from ‘Pottery for Use’ into ‘Pottery for Viewing’ and eventually into ‘Poetry Ceramics’.